 - Completion of Clinical Agency Health Screening Requirements are due to the vendor assigned by the William Preston turner School of Nursing by July 17 or December 1, respectively; any student not meeting this deadline will forfeit his/her seat in the class.

-TEAS V TEST REQUIRED Applicants applying for nursing must include a score from the Test of Essential Academic Skills (TEAS V) with the applications.
-Applicants meeting all admission criteria, including a score of “Proficient” or above on the TEAS V, are considered first in the admission screening process.
+ATI Testing REQUIRED Applicants applying for nursing must include a score from the ATI Test with the applications.
+Applicants meeting all admission criteria, including a score of “Proficient” or above on the ATI Test, are considered first in the admission screening process.
 If all other admission criteria are met, applicants scoring below “Proficient” are considered for admission on a space available basis.
-Applicants are allowed multiple attempts on the TEAS-V. Applicants who fail to include a score from the TEAS V with the nursing application are not considered for admission.
+Applicants are allowed multiple attempts on the ATI Test.
+Applicants who fail to include a score from the ATI Test with the nursing application are not considered for admission.
 For more information about registering for the ATI test, contact the Lander University Academic Success Center at (864) 388-8308.

 Admission is contingent on maintaining a GPA of at least 2.6 and “C” or higher in all required courses as well as a Lander Institutional GPA of at least 2.6.
 Students admitted to the nursing major will start sophomore nursing courses, complete 6 semesters of nursing courses in sequence, and graduate in three years (In the event there are more qualified applicants than space available, admission to the major will be determined by the nursing faculty based on the Lander institutional GPA and the GPA on required courses of each student).